xtuml/bridgepoint/doc-bridgepoint/notes/11479_terminator_services/11479_terminator_services_int.md

 5.2.2 A new attribute "Implementation_Scope" was added to the "Terminator Service" class typed with the new type "ImplementationScope".
 5.2.3 Code was added in the terminator import process to set this attribute on creation of terminator services.
-The default value is "Domain".
+The default value is "Domain" (Note that we are not using the "DefaultValue" field int the model, but the code sets the value on creation of the instance).
 This attribute is not modified when a re-import/refresh of a terminator is performed.

 5.3 `x2m` update

-5.3.1 During terminator service export, if the implementation scope of a terminator service in a deployment is "Domain", it is skipped entirely.
+5.3.1 During terminator service export, if the implementation scope of a terminator service in a deployment is "Domain", it is skipped entirely (no declaration in the `.prj` file and no terminator definition file).
 5.3.2 A check is wrapped around the action language export such that an action language definition is only emitted if the dialect is "MASL".
 If the dialect is "None", no activity definition file will be produced.